modernice/goes/docs/reference/best-practices.md

 `ProductDTO` is defined once (alongside the `Product` aggregate) and reused wherever product data needs to travel across aggregate boundaries.

+When a single aggregate grows too large, consider [splitting it](/guide/aggregate-splitting) into multiple aggregates that share the same UUID — one per concern.

 **Validate in business methods, not in appliers.** Event appliers replay from history — if an applier returns an error or panics, the aggregate can never be reconstructed.
 Put all validation in the public method that calls `aggregate.Next`:

 ```go